-We will see some of the city highlights – Comércio and Rossio Squares, Liberty Avenue and Marquês de Pombal the man who rebuilt the city after Lisbon’s great earthquake in 1755.
-At Edward VII Park there will be some time for photos where you can admire the fine views over the Castle of St George, downtown Lisbon and the River Tagus.
+The panoramic drive along Lisbon city center will include some of the city highlights – Comércio and Rossio Squares, Liberty Avenue, and Marquês de Pombal Square, named after the man who rebuilt the city after Lisbon’s great earthquake in 1755.
+At Edward VII Park there will be some time for photos where you can admire fine views over the Castle of St George, downtown Lisbon, and the River Tagus.

-Our tour takes us past the Bullring Square and Lisbon’s impressive 18th century stone aqueduct, which is 11 miles, long and until recently was used to bring fresh water into Lisbon.
+Your drive will continue passing the Bullring Square and Lisbon’s impressive 18th- century stone aqueduct, which is 11 miles long and until recently was used to bring fresh water into Lisbon.